Understanding Vyvanse and Adderall

 Adderall: A Breakdown of Its Mechanism

 Adderall, a combination of amphetamine salts, acts directly by stimulating the release of neurotransmitters such as dopamine and norepinephrine.
 This direct action accounts for its quicker onset of effects compared to Vyvanse.
+Adderall is also available in both immediate and extended-release formulations — for a closer look at how those differ, our guide on the differences between XR and IR Adderall is a helpful reference.

 Comparative Efficacy: Which Is Stronger?